solyoma/FalconBoard/README.md

    3. Pen and eraser pen width is adjustable between 1 and 300 pixels.
    4. Unlimited Undo/Redo.
-   5. "Unlimited" scrolling of page by keyboard (PgUp,PgDown,Home,Left,Right) mouse or tablet (press and hold space while using them).
+   5. "Unlimited" scrolling of page by keyboard (PgUp,PgDown,Home,Left,Right) mouse or graphics tablet (press and hold space while using them or used the wheel on the mouse).
    6. Usable with the mouse and with a graphic tablet.
    7. Keyboard shortcuts to most functions.
-   8. Optional saving and loading sessions.
+   8. Optional saving and loading sessions, autosaving data and background.
    9. Loading a background image: all drawings are on a different layer above the background as nice to have illustrations to comment on.
+  10. Horizontal and vertical line drawing (with the Shift key)
-  10. Visible area can be printed and saved in many different image formats.
+  11. Visible area can be printed and saved in many different image formats.
-  11. Take a screenshot from any rectangular area of the desktop and load it as background image.
+  12. Take a screenshot from any rectangular area of the desktop and load it as background image.
-  12. Completely open source (GPL 3).
+  13. Completely open source (GPL 3).
       (used icons from PikaJian's Whitepad project https://github.com/PikaJian)
-  13. Written in C++ with Qt 14.1 (multi platform).
+  14. Written in C++ with Qt 14.1 (multi platform).
-  14. Both Visual studio project files and QtDesigner project files are included.
+  15. Both Visual studio project files and QtDesigner project files are included.

 *Compilation*: